An official website of the United States government.

 Full Title: Tampa Bay restoration and Pyrodinium bahamense blooms dynamics: Filling knowledge gaps to enhance recovery

-This project will guide and inform priority management options to reduce blooms of the toxic dinoflagellate, Pyrodinium bahamense, Tampa Bay.
+This project guided and informed priority management options to reduce blooms of the toxic dinoflagellate, Pyrodinium bahamense, in Tampa Bay.

 Lead Investigators: Cary Lopez (cary.lopez@myfwc.comand Sugandha Shankar, Florida Fish and Wildlife Conservation Commission, Fish and Wildlife Research Institute